wfkhrrzi/Recruitment-Web-App/readme.md

 2. **Parse Resume button**:

-    Upon clicking the button, a modal dedicated to parsing new (uploaded) resume(s) will appear which includes;
+    Upon clicking the button, a modal for parsing new (uploaded) resume(s) will appear which includes;

     * **Count of resumes** to be parsed
     * Parser configurations input consisting of `job title` and `job description` fields to match the candidates with specific applied position